user-cube/devops-cheatsheet/docs/ci-cd/argocd/local-users.md

   application.instanceLabelKey: argocd.argoproj.io/instance
 ```

-## Define new password
+## Define a new password

-Execute the following command using argocd cli tool:
+Execute the following command using the argocd CLI tool:

 ```bash
 argocd account update-password --account <NEW_USER> --new-password "<NEW_PASSWORD>"
 ```

-## Set permissions to users
+## Set permissions for users

-In order to set permissions to users you need to update the file argocd-rbac.yaml.
-Open the file and change according to this example:
+To set permissions for users, update the file argocd-rbac.yaml.
+Open the file and make changes according to this example:

 ```yaml
 apiVersion: v1